stelios34S/wdm24-3/README.md

 # Web-scale Data Management Project Template

 Basic project structure with Python's Flask and Redis.
-**You are free to use any web framework in any language and any database you like for this project.**
+RabbitMQ used for message exchange.
+The orchestrator acts as the gateway for all HTTP requests and is responsible for providing the appropriate responses.
+It also sends the appropriate messages through RabbitMQ channels to the order, payment, and stock services and waits for the appropriate
+ACKs.
+The services accept and publish messages exclusively, never HTTP requests.
+The transactional protocol and message exchange is modeled after a choreography based SAGA architecture.

 ### Project structure